fi-muni-statnice/masters-security/_pages/compulsory_courses/question-05.md

 - **Test statistic**: $T = \sqrt{n}\frac{\bar{Z}}{S}$

 ## ANOVA
-We want to find out whether means of $k$ groups are equal, but if we wanted to use $t$-tests for every pair, we would need to do $k \choose 2 = c$ of the tests.
+We want to find out whether means of $k$ groups are equal, but if we wanted to use $t$-tests for every pair, we would need to do ${k \choose 2} = c$ of the tests.
 For that we would need to set the confidence level of every test to $\frac{\alpha}{c}$, which makes the test procedure too conservative and the tests will have small power.
 ANOVA helps us to fix the problem.

 - **Model:**
   - $X_{1,1}, \dots, X_{1, n_1}$ is a random sample from $\mc{N}(\mu_1, \sigma^2)$